This page will help you understand Missouri alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Law is complex.
 Lawyers go to law school for years to learn it.
 Laws can change.
 Their interpretation can change.
 Never rely on this site.
 Nor on any other.

 And beware.
 Friends may give advice.
 Kin may give opinions.
 Neighbors may give views.
 Colleagues may give stories.
 In-laws may give warnings.
 They want to help.
 Smile and thank them.
-Then ignore their advice if they aren’t lawyers.
+Then ignore their advice.
+That is, if they aren’t lawyers.

 Then rely on an expert.
 That is a lawyer with a license in Missouri.
 To this end, the state bar has a free lawyer referral service.
 Also, alcohol practices vary across the state.
 For this reason, it’s wise to select a lawyer in your locale.

 At this point you know much more about Missouri alcohol than most residents of the state.
 Congratulations!
 So do you know of any items that should be added to this page?
 If so, please contact hansondj [at sign] potsdam [dot] edu/.
 In fact, many readers have helped improve this site.
 So thank you!